-On February 7, 2023, the Company announced that the Company's Board of Directors declared a one-time cash dividend (the "One-time Dividend") of \$5.00 per share of its outstanding common stock, par value \$0.01 per share ("Common Stock"), paid to the stockholders of record of the Company on March 1, 2023 (the "Record Date"), payable on March 15, 2023 (the "Payment Date").
+On February 7, 2023 , the Company announced that the Company's Board of Directors declared a one-time cash dividend (the "One-time Dividend") of \$ 5.00 per share of its outstanding common stock, par value \$ 0.01 per share ("Common Stock"), paid to the stockholders of record of the Company on March 1, 2023 (the "Record Date"), payable on March 15, 2023 (the "Payment Date").

-In addition to the One-time Dividend, the Board of Directors approved the initiation of an Annual Dividend policy for the payment of an annual dividend in the amount of \$1.20 per outstanding share of Common Stock, commencing in the second quarter of 2023.
+In addition to the One-time Dividend, the Board of Directors approved the initiation of an Annual Dividend policy for the payment of an annual dividend in the amount of \$ 1.20 per outstanding share of Common Stock, commencing in the second quarter of 2023.
 These dividends will be paid quarterly on the 15th day of the third month of the applicable calendar quarter (or, if such date is not a trading day, then the first trading day immediately thereafter such date) to those stockholders of record on the 1st day of the third month of the applicable calendar quarter (or, if such date is not a trading day, then the first trading day immediately thereafter such date).

-On June 15, 2023 March 15, 2024, the Company paid a cash dividend of \$0.30 per share of its outstanding common stock, to stockholders of record on June 1, 2023 March 1, 2024.
-On September 15, 2023, This cash dividend was part of the Company paid a previously announced annual cash dividend of \$0.30 \$1.20 per share of its outstanding common stock, to stockholders of record on September 1, 2023, payable in quarterly payments.
+On September 15, 2024 , the Company paid a cash dividend of \$ 0.30 per share of its outstanding common stock, to stockholders of record on September 1, 2024 .
+For the nine months ended September 30, 2024, the Company paid total of \$ 0.90 per share cash dividend.
+The cash dividend was part of the previously announced annual cash dividend of \$ 1.20 per share payable in quarterly payments.

-On October 18, 2023 April 17, 2024, the Company announced a cash dividend of \$0.30 per share of its outstanding common stock, payable on December 15, 2023 June 15, 2024, to stockholders of record on December 1, 2023 June 1, 2024.
-This cash dividend is part of the previously announced annual cash dividend of \$1.20 per share payable in quarterly payments.
+On October 23, 2024 , the Company announced a cash dividend of \$ 0.30 per share of its outstanding common stock, payable on December 15, 2024 , to stockholders of record on December 1, 2024 .
+This cash dividend is part of the previously announced annual cash dividend of \$ 1.20 per share payable in quarterly payments.